-The most successful aspect of the film is director Duncan Jones’ choices regarding the orcs.
+The most successful aspect of the Warcraft: The Beginning is director Duncan Jones’ choices regarding the orcs.
 The screenplay was ready before the director was chosen but mainly focused on the human race.
 The director balanced this by ensuring that Horde enthusiasts were also pleased.
 We watch the film from both the perspective of humans and orcs.
 The reason for this approach is that the orcs in the Warcraft universe are different from the commonly known orcs.
 The director wanted to make the audience fall in love with orcs in the first Warcraft film, and I can say that he succeeded in that.
 However, he didn’t succeed in establishing the foundation or not wanting to develop it well.
 If you haven’t played the game or don’t know the story of the universe, you will dive into the events without much understanding.
 You will watch without knowing the reasons behind many things.

 The choice of actors is debatable.
 Travis Fimmel, known as Ragnar in Vikings, fits perfectly into the character of Anduin Lothar.
 Paula Patton, who plays Garona, stands out a bit.
 Mainly because she is a half-orc, it can be said that she appears a bit artificial.
 Ben Foster, who plays Medivh, delivers a successful performance.
 But the names that need to be highlighted in the film are the actors who play the orcs: Robert Kazinsky (Orgrim), Clancy Brown (Blackhand), Daniel Wu (Gul’dan), and Toby Kebbell (Durotan).
 They deliver a fantastic performance, and the CGI brings forth stunning visuals.
 Here’s a side note: Robert Kazinsky is a devoted World of Warcraft player and has even ranked in the top 100 at one point.
 Due to the unfamiliar world, the performances feel a bit strange, albeit successful.
 In fact, this is also one of the film’s shortcomings.
 We struggle to understand the characters.
 This will likely be overcome in the second film.
 Likewise, the dwarves and elves in the movie will probably appear strange to the viewers due to their unfamiliarity with those races.
 Again, this is a deficiency; we don’t get the chance to familiarize ourselves with the other races.

-In summary… as a Warcraft player of 13 years, I experienced a slight disappointment while watching the film.
+In summary… as a Warcraft player of 13 years, I experienced a slight disappointment while watching the Warcraft: The Beginning.
 I had much higher expectations.
 Ultimately, I felt relieved, and my soul found peace, but it could have been much better.
 The short duration of the film particularly bothered me the most.
 I wasn’t satisfied when it ended.
 As I mentioned, its brevity also harmed the coherence of the screenplay.
 It could have been longer and a bit more intense.
 These are simply the inexperience of Blizzard and director Duncan Jones.
 Nevertheless, a fantastic film worth watching has emerged.
 Warcraft has undoubtedly managed to be the most unique among the fantasy universes created so far.
 It’s worth going and watching just to encounter this universe.
 I must emphasize once again that it is a visually spectacular feast.
-Although Warcraft didn’t make a strong entrance in terms of its screenplay, its visual appearance promises great hope for the second film.
+Although Warcraft: The Beginning didn’t make a strong entrance in terms of its screenplay, its visual appearance promises great hope for the second film.

 Cast & Crew